kbrenn02/ecommerce-platform/Notes.md

 The App.js file is the start.
 So in that div, I need to add the <Navbar /> element I created (called "mounting" when putting it in App.js)

+### Add fonts
+1. Find a font on Google fonts
+2. Select Get Code (embeded)
+3. Copy the code to embed in <head> element
+4. Go to public folder > index.html file
+5. Add the links under the last meta tag and save
+6. Go to index.css file (in src folder) and add the font in the body css element using the font-family attribute